transloadit/uppy/website/src/docs/aws-s3-multipart.md

 ## S3 Bucket Configuration

-S3 buckets do not allow public uploads by default.
-To allow Uppy to upload to a bucket directly, its CORS permissions need to be configured.
-This process is described in the [AwsS3 documentation](/docs/aws-s3/#S3-Bucket-configuration).
+This process is the same as the one described in the [AWS S3 plugin’s documentation](/docs/aws-s3/#S3-Bucket-configuration), except for a few differences.

-While the Uppy AWS S3 plugin uses `POST` requests when uploading files to an S3 bucket, the AWS S3 Multipart plugin uses `PUT` requests when uploading file parts.
-Additionally, the `ETag` header must also be exposed (in the response):
+While the AWS S3 plugin uses `POST` requests when uploading files to an S3 bucket, the AWS S3 Multipart plugin uses `PUT` requests when uploading file parts.
+Additionally, the `ETag` header must also be exposed (in the response).
+So the CORS policy needs to look like this:

 ```json
 [